Eduardo Almeida: Managerial career

 Eduardo holds the UEFA Pro Licence, the highest football coaching qualification.
 He received the UEFA Pro Licence in 2011 from the Portuguese Football Federation.
 He also holds a degree in Sports and Physical Education from the Universidade Lusófona.

 Portugal

 He began his managerial career in 2001 as the assistant manager of the U-16 team of Portuguese club S.L.
 Benfica.
 He worked as an assistant to former Portuguese international, José Luís.
 Later in 2003 he was appointed as the head coach of the U-17 team of Benfica.
 In a four-year long spell, he worked at the grassroots level of the club and helped in the development of young footballers.

-In 2004, he was appointed as the head coach of the U-19 team of Almeirim-based side, União Futebol Clube de Almeirim on a one-year contract.
+In 2004, he was appointed as the head coach of the U-19 team of Almeirim-based side, União Almeirim on a one-year contract.

 He then moved to Agualva-Cacém in 2005 where he signed a two-year contract to be appointed as the assistant manager of Terceira Divisão side, Atlético Clube do Cacém where he worked as an assistant to Portuguese football manager Pedro Valido.